BUEC500C1/news-analyzer-nikhilgu99/README.md

     - queryKeywords(*words[]*) - Return a list of articles related to a list of given keywords
     - queryPerson("*name*") - Return a list of articles related to a given person's name
     - queryHistorical(*year*, *month*, *words[]*) - Return a list of articles during a certain month/year, related to a given list of words

+### Database Configuration

+This API uses the SQLite3 library.
+I have a table called "files" to store information about pdf and text files uploaded by the file upload API.
+The columns in this table are file ID, filename, and data.